 Hello – Hola

 Please – Por favour

 EHIC/GHIC - Following the UK’s exit from the EU, the European Health Insurance Card (EHIC) is being replaced by the Global Health Insurance Card (GHIC).
 UK-issued EHICs are still valid and offer the same cover as GHICs in the EU.
 Once your EHIC has expired, you’ll be able to replace it with a GHIC and you can apply online.
 You should beware of unofficial websites that may charge if you apply through them.
 An EHIC or GHIC is free of charge.

 Either card lets you get medically necessary state healthcare in Europe at a reduced cost or sometimes free of charge, however it isn’t a replacement for travel insurance, you should have both before you travel.
 Some European countries don’t accept either card (including the Channel Islands of Guernsey, Alderney and Sark, Norway, Iceland, and Switzerland).
 To access up-to-date details for the country you’re visiting, please refer to this information

 No visa is needed for British citizens to enter Spain.
 A standard 10-year British passport is required for all holidays, which must be valid for at least 6 months before your planned date of return travel.

 Flights from London to the Canary Islands take about 4 hours or slightly more.

-The Canary Islands beauty lies in their diversity, catering for sun worshipers and culture vultures in equal measures.
-Take a look at our top picks for the region and fuel your wanderlust…
+The Canary Islands' beauty lies in their diversity, catering for sun worshipers and culture vultures in equal measures.
+Take a look at our round-up of Canary Islands destinations and fuel your wanderlust…

 Fuerteventura is the second largest of Spain’s Canary Islands and is known, amongst other things, for its pristine beaches.
 If you can prise yourself off them, here’s what else there is to do.